Your basket is currently empty!

 – Identification of Target Brainwave Patterns: Before beginning neurofeedback training, specific target brainwave patterns are identified based on the individual’s cognitive goals.
 These patterns may vary depending on the desired outcome, such as increased focus or reduced anxiety.

 – Feedback and Reinforcement: During a neurofeedback session, individuals receive real-time feedback about their brainwave activity through visual or auditory cues.
-For example, if they are aiming to increase alpha waves associated with and creativity, they may be rewarded when their alpha wave amplitude reaches a predetermined threshold.
+For example, if they are aiming to increase alpha waves associated with relaxation and creativity, they may be rewarded when their alpha wave amplitude reaches a predetermined threshold.

 – Repetitive Training and Conditioning: Through repeated sessions of neurofeedback training, individuals gradually learn to self-regulate their brainwave activity by consciously altering their thoughts or mental state.
 Over time, this conditioning leads to more efficient neural pathways associated with improved cognitive function.